 Abersoch has several beaches perfect for an easy kitesurf.
 The main beach enjoys spectacular views over the mountains of North Wales, with a sheltered location that means any breezes will be unlikely to scupper your fun.
 Porth Ceiriad and Harbour Beach are nearby.
-It's also host to Glass Butter Beach – the music, wake and surf festival.
+It's also host to the annual Abersoch Regatta.

 Freshwater West, Pembrokeshire

 Adored by ardent surfers, Freshwater West is a large beach and a wild one, with smooth waves, wind coming in off the land, a reef and sandbanks inviting the more adventurous visitors to try a few tricks.
 Highly recommended if you have some experience of the waves and are a strong swimmer.

 Positioned on the glorious Gower Peninsula, Horton Beach is one for the braver surfers as on a good day it attracts quite a swell, accessible through the sand dunes of Port Eynon Bay.
 Popular with bodysurfers and kitesurfers during the summer, you should also take a walk around its coast.

 Oxwich Bay, Gower

 Oxwich Bay is a picturesque, 2.5-mile stretch.
 It's yours for the surfing, with a large, flat beach and conditions making it popular with watersport lovers throughout the year.
 Take a clifftop stroll to see why this is considered one of the world's most beautiful beaches, or visit the nearby National Nature Reserve.